Guide

 Can I get an advance payment from HMRC if I can't afford to make statutory payments?

-Yes, if you're unable to afford the statutory payments, you can apply to HMRC for an advance payment.
-You can apply up to four weeks before the first payment is due.
-This helps ensure your employee is paid on time while you wait for the relief.
+Yes, you can apply to HMRC for an advance payment up to four weeks before the first statutory payment is due.

 How is the additional 3% compensation paid?

-The additional 3% is a form of tax credit.
-When you calculate your relief, you reclaim 100% of the statutory payment plus an extra 3%.
-This total amount is then deducted from the total PAYE taxes and National Insurance contributions you owe to HMRC for that month.
-It effectively reduces your overall tax bill.
+The 3% compensation is applied as a tax credit.
+When you submit your EPS, the full 103% is deducted from the PAYE and National Insurance you owe HMRC that month.

 Disclaimer